 We are passionate about doing what we can to preserve the future of honeybees and their place in our world.
-Small, local apiaries, like Bee America, can offer their customers the confidence of knowing exactly how the bees are treated, what sustainable land-management practices are utilized, the nutritional quality of the honey, and how it was harvested.
-By buying honey and honey products from these apiaries, consumers are making an environmentally critical decision to support sources of natural ingredients.
+Bee America offers its customers the confidence of knowing exactly how our bees are treated, what sustainable land-management practices we utilize, the nutritional quality of our honey, and how it was harvested.
+By buying honey from us, you are making an environmentally-sensitive decision to support a source of natural ingredients.

 The importance of honey bees to our way of live cannot be overstated.
 Bees pollinate 71 out of the 100 or so crops that we humans rely upon for 90% of our food.
 Bee America believes that every person can have a positive impact on the health and very survival of honey bees.
 Our apiary implements the following practices and encourages our customers, neighbors and friends to do the same:

 - Plant native plants to grown in your ecoregion.
 These plants will provide important pollinator forage and protection.
 Enriching your garden with native plants means you are landscaping with flowers, shrubs and trees that are naturally suited to the environment in which you live.
 Native plants require less water and aren’t dependent on pesticides in order to thrive.